 The Sasha Trousers are a polished wardrobe staple.
-Featuring classic tailored details, a flattering mid-rise with a contour waistband, slim, tapered leg and a comfortable stretch fit, these are wear-everywhere pants that can easily move from day to night.
+Featuring classic tailored details, a mid-rise with a contour waistband, slim-fitting leg and a comfortable stretch fit, these are wear-everywhere pants that can easily move from day to night.

-View A is a full-length pant with slashed hip pockets and a slimming pocket stay along the front, and single welt pockets at the back.
-View B is cropped, and omits all pockets for a sleek, clean silhouette.
-Both views can be sewn with optional belt loops, a hidden closure and pressed leg crease.
+View A is a full-length pant with slashed hip pockets, a pocket stay sewn into the center front, and single welt pockets at the back.
+View B is cropped and omits all pockets for a sleek, clean silhouette.
+Both views can be sewn with optional belt loops, a hidden closure and a pressed leg crease.